rjames187/rjames187/README.md

-UT Austin student and software developer currently interning at PayPal
+UT Austin student and software developer
+Previous SWE Intern at PayPal

 Interested in distributed systems